pycom/pycom-documentation/content/gettingstarted/registration/lora/ttn.md

 ![](/gitbook/assets/lorawan/tts/credentials.png)

 The next screen allows us to choose the Frequency plan and regional parameters.
 Please choose a frequency plan that is compatible with your region and nearby gateways.
 If you're not sure which one to choose, select the one closest to your region labelled 'used by TTN'.
 For the regional parameters, select `PHY-V1.0.2-RevA`.

-In the following section, generate a random `AppKey`.

 Great!
 Now your device is registered with TTS.
 You can now use the credentials in the [LoRaWAN OTAA](/tutorials/networks/lora/lorawan-otaa/) example.